phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 }
 ```

-When your app is in the foreground any `on('notification')` handlers you have registered will be called.
-However if your app is in the background the notification will show up in the system tray.
-Clicking on the notification in the system tray will start the app but your `on('notification')` handler will not be called as messages with only `notification` payloads will not cause the plugins `onMessageReceived` method to be called.
+When your app is in the foreground, any `on('notification')` handlers you have registered will be called.
+However, if your app is in the background, the notification will show up in the system tray.
+Clicking on the notification in the system tray will start the app but your `on('notification')` handler will not be called as messages that have `notification` payloads will not cause the plugins `onMessageReceived` method to be called.

 If you send a payload with a mix of `notification` & `data` objects like this: